jhartz/gradefast/README.md

 grading programming assignments and lets you focus on what's important: helping students learn from their mistakes.
 Best of all, it lets you help them without putting much time into it!

+GradeFast has 2 components that work together: a command-line application that runs commands and executes student assignments, and a web-based UI for entering grades and feedback.

 ![GIF demo](images/gradefast-demo.gif)

 ## Dependencies